 Twitter Parodies Are Still Parodies

 Twitter parodies are an emerging form of art and social commentary (some of EFF's favorites include @swiftonsecurity and @NSA_PR), so it should come as no surprise that EFF has waded into a Michigan case in which a self-proclaimed "BadAss Lawyer" is suing the creator of a Twitter parody account mocking his marketing strategy.
-As EFF and Prof. Eugene Volokh's clinic at the UCLA School of Law wrote in an amicus brief, the First Amendment's parody protections apply to social media sites like Twitter just as they do to any other form of communication.
+As EFF and Prof. Eugene Volokh's clinic at the UCLA School of Law wrote in an amicus brief, the First Amendment's parody protections apply to social media sites like Twitter just as they do to any other form

 First Online Ad Company Embraces Do Not Track